 Information for butchers and restaurants

-We produce pastured Berkshire pork and pastured Limousin Beef for sale to butchers and restaurants.
+We produce pastured Berkshire and Mangalitsa pork and grass-fed (Limousin and Angus) Beef for sale to butchers and restaurants.
 Our products are of constant and exceptional quality, in terms of taste, animal welfare, environment and service.
 Our prices reflect this quality.

 We deliver only carcasses and half carcasses.
 We can use part of your carcass to make smoked bacon and ham, with our without nitrites.
 At the moment, we do not offer boxes.

 In principle, every order needs to be placed at least four weeks in advance for beef and two weeks for pork.